ViviReis/backend-project/README.md

 The test suites can be run directly by your IDE or by command line.
 If you run `mvn test` all the tests will execute because it's the regular Maven lifecycle to run all the tests.

 To run different suites based on the groups defined for each test you must inform the property `-Dgroups` and the group names.
-In order to exclude some group, you should use the property `-DexcludedGroups`.
-The example below shows how to run the test for each pipeline stage:
+The example below shows how to run the test for each tag:

 | test type | command                               |
 |-----|---------------------------------------|